JT8D-17/XLua-Utils-for-X-Plane/README.md

 Relevant files to this module are stored in _"xlua_utils"_ and are _"preferences.cfg"_, storing configuration data, _"datarefs.cfg"_, a manually populated list of datarefs and _"persistence_save.txt"_, the save file containing the dataref values.

-#### 5.2.1 Populating _"Datarefs.cfg"_
+#### 5.2.1 Populating Datarefs.cfg

 An empty _"Datarefs.cfg"_ is generated at XLua Utils initialization (see chapter [5.1](#5.1) if none is present.

 - _"Datarefs.cfg"_ is a regular text file and can be opened with any text editor like Notepad (apps like MS Word are not recommended though).
 - The header section of _"datarefs.cfg"_ contains information on how to find datarefs used by the current aircraft.
-- The best techniques for finding datarefs used by the aircraft are using [DataRefTool](https://github.com/leecbaker/datareftool) to filter datarefs that recently changed due to user input, analyzing cockpit related _.obj_ files in the _"objects"_ folder of the aircraft and finding relevant datarefs in the _"...cockpit.obj"_ file in the aircraft's root folder by searching for a switch's tooltip.
+- The best techniques for finding datarefs used by the aircraft are using [DataRefTool](https://datareftool.com/) to filter datarefs that recently changed due to user input, analyzing cockpit related _.obj_ files in the _"objects"_ folder of the aircraft and finding relevant datarefs in the _"...cockpit.obj"_ file in the aircraft's root folder by searching for a switch's tooltip.
 - Custom datarefs created by third party add-ons are supported.
 - Invalid datarefs that can not be found in X-Plane are discarded during the initial parsing of _"dataref.cfg"_ and will not be used, so there is minimal risk of crashing X-Plane.
 - Only the name of the dataref is required, even if it is an array.